content-left-bg.png

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-Medium risk level
+Medium risk activities

-• a registered teacher with competence (knowledge and skills) in residential camping activities or
+• a registered teacher with competence (knowledge and skills) in residential camping activities

-• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in residential camping activities and the potential hazards
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in residential camping activities and the potential hazards.

 Facilities and equipment